Counting calories is a tedious process, as it is being on the journey of healthy living is an arduous one. Is there a simpler way to keep track?

 Counting calories: Keep it Simple

-To help his patients stay on path during their weight management journey, Dr. Terence Tan, Director at Halley Medical Aesthetics explains calorie counting in a very simple and easy-to-remember method.
+To help his patients stay on the path during their weight management journey, Dr. Terence Tan, Director at Halley Medical Aesthetics explains calorie counting in a very simple and easy-to-remember method.
 He explains that if you are eating a small meal, regard the intake to be 300 calories and a medium-sized one as 600 calories.
 A big meal—think of it as an up-sized meal at your typical fast food restaurant—can be counted at a whooping 900 calories.

 He understands that calorie counting and adapting a new eating habit take more than just discipline.
 It takes guidance and support to achieve your desired physique.
 That is why he came up with a doctor-assisted slimming programme called Total Slim, which consists of a full-body checkup, a personalised weight loss programme, and post-programme health check.
 Clinically-tested weight lost drugs will also be prescribed to complement the patient’s weight loss regime.
 The programme can be paired with any cryolipolysis treatment to contour the body as well.